-- 1. In order to address limited term departmental needs, a department head may temporarily promote a manager to a higher level management position for a maximum of 24 months. - 2.
-A department head may grant a salary increase of 5% to 15% (not to exceed maximum salary of the range) for the duration of the temporary promotion.
-With appropriate justification and CEO approval, salary increase for a temporary promotion may be more than 15%; however, at the end of the temporary promotion, salary reverts to previous pay plus any usual salary increases that occurred during the period of the temporary promotion.
-In the event incumbent in the temporary promotion position becomes the permanent incumbent through competitive process, the final promotional salary will be based on the market relative to internal and external comparisons wherever feasible and practical.
+- In order to address limited term departmental needs, a Department Head may temporarily promote a manager to a higher level Leadership Classification for a maximum of 24 months. - 2.
+A Department Head may grant a salary increase of 5% to 15% up to the Designated Control Point for the duration of the temporary promotion.
+With appropriate justification, HR and CEO approval, salary increase for a temporary promotion may be more than 15% or exceed the Designated Control Point.
+However, if the incumbent is already above the Designated Control Point, the Department Head may grant a maximum of 10% without HR or CEO approval.
+At the end of the temporary promotion, salary reverts to previous base pay plus any usual salary increases that occurred during the period of the temporary promotion.
+In the event incumbent in the temporary promotion position becomes the permanent incumbent through competitive process or authorized appointment, the final promotional salary will be based on the market relative to internal and external comparisons wherever feasible and practical. - 3.
+For short term temporary promotions within Leadership Classification (1-3 months), Department Heads may compensate the incumbent using non base-building method (lump sum payment or, stipend) in an amount not to exceed the Designated Control Point for the work completed during the time frame.
+Any assignment beyond 3 months must convert to base building pay after the 3 months and will not be retroactive. - 4.
+At the end of the temporary promotion, salary reverts to previous base pay plus any usual salary increases that occurred during the period of the temporary promotion.
+In the event incumbent in the temporary promotion position becomes the permanent incumbent through competitive process or authorized appointment, the final promotional salary will be based on the market relative to internal and external comparisons wherever feasible and practical.